kjossul/kjossul.github.io/_posts/2025-03-06-cotd-analysis-part1.md

   <img src="/assets/images/COTDAnalysis/travolta_cotd.gif">
 </figure>

-Since free cups introduce many new players, let's start with that. **20'808 player had their first COTD being a free one**, however, only 31.87% of this category have also played a paid COTD.
+Since free cups introduce many new players, let's start with that. **20'808 player entered for free in their first COTD**, however, only 31.87% of this category have also played a paid COTD.
 In other words, **about 2 out of 3 players that get introduced to COTD as free-to-play aren't convinced enough to purchase the subscription**.

 The following graph makes it very clear that most players stop playing COTD after just a few tries.